 - a.
-The student must contact the classroom teacher / Head Teacher to advise that an illness/misadventure event has occurred on the day of the event if possible. - a.
-In the case of illness, the student must submit a 'medical statement' or a medical certificate which will be part of the evidence attached to the application.
-If a student is unwell in the 24 hours before an assessment task due date and time; and/or the day of an assessment task or examination, they must seek independent medical advice.
-NESA Rule (9.12) - b.
-The completed application must be submitted within 2 school days of the date due of the assessment task or examination. - c.
-Where possible, the student must complete and / or submit the task within 7 school days as evidence of a serious attempt. - d.
+The student must contact the classroom teacher / Head Teacher to advise that an illness/misadventure event has occurred on the day of the event if possible. - b.
+In the case of illness, the student must submit a 'medical statement' or a medical certificate which will be part of the evidence attached to the application. - c.
+The completed application must be submitted within 2 school days of the date due of the assessment task or examination. - d.
+Where possible, the student must complete and / or submit the task within 7 school days as evidence of a serious attempt. - e.
 A student who has missed an exam will be required to undertake the task on the first day of their return to school.